spawnmarvel/azure-ansibel/ReadmeQuickGuide.md

 ls
 authorized_keys

-# Now we need to create our Ansible user
+# Now we need to create our Ansible user and the authorized_keys file
+# We create with the same username as on our control node
 cd
 sudo su -
 adduser imsdal